dominikapap/FrontendMentor-nftCardPreview/README.md

 - See hover states for interactive elements

 ### Screenshot
-This is a basic view:
+This is a screenshot of a basic view:
 ![](/screenshots/basic.PNG)

 This one is with hover states: